 You can include many of these in a delicious salad, smoothie, protein bowl, or entree and get rid of swollen feet in the process!

 - Pumpkin seeds

 - Chia seeds

 Potassium helps to reduce swelling because it keeps your body chemically balanced.
 These foods contribute to managing your hydration status and avoiding annoying inflammation in your body.
-You should eat two servings of them per day to get the best results!
+You should eat two servings of these foods high in potassium per day to get the best results!